nedbat/coveragepy/doc/faq.rst

 **Q: Does coverage.py work on Python 3.x?**

-Yes, Python 3.1 is fully supported.
+Yes, Pythons 3.1 and 3.2 are fully supported.

 **Q: Isn't coverage testing the best thing ever?**